Timing of civil partnership notice

 Marriage/civil partnership and immigration control

 If you are not a UK, EEA (European Economic Area) or Swiss national you will be required to complete an Immigration Status Statement.
-You will need to submit the status statement along with your notice application.
+You will need to present the status statement along with your notice application.

 Visiting the UK to form a civil partnership